The Best Glasses to Watch the 2024 Solar Eclipse

 Wearing protective eyewear and having comfortable safety eclipse glasses is a must for enjoyable viewing of the 2024 eclipse.
 The professionals at Phillips Safety Products already have glasses available for purchase that are specifically designed for viewing solar eclipses.
 They are comfortable to wear, while also having exceptionally dark lenses to protect the vision and retinas of a person’s eye.

 The solar eclipse glasses offered by Phillips Safety Products are good enough for welders to use while working and they are also guaranteed to fall under the requirements for solar viewing as mandated by the International Organization for Standardization (also known as the ISO).
-The current standards from the ISO specify that lenses for solar eclipse viewing must have adequate protection (under ISO 12312-2:2015) in place when it comes to directly looking at the sun.
+The current standards from the ISO specify that lenses for solar eclipse viewing must have adequate protection (under ISO 12312-2:2015) in place when it comes to directly look at the sun.
 Phillips Safety Products is glad to be able to meet these requirements and have the eye safety of all their customers in mind when manufacturing solar eclipse glasses.

 Why are Solar Eclipse Glasses Necessary?